Martez Ivey: New England Patriots

 On July 30, 2019, Ivey signed with the New England Patriots as an undrafted free agent.
-He was released during final roster cuts on August 30, 2019.
+He was released by New England during final roster cuts on August 30.

 Tampa Bay Vipers

 Ivey was drafted in the 2nd round in phase two in the 2020 XFL draft by the Tampa Bay Vipers.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Carolina Panthers

 Ivey signed with the Carolina Panthers on April 6, 2021.
-He was waived on August 28, 2021.
+He was waived by the Panthers on August 28.

 Toronto Argonauts

 On October 15, 2021, Ivey signed with the Toronto Argonauts.
-He appeared in one game for the Argos during the regular season.
+He appeared in one game for the Argonauts during the regular season.